Coconut Cream Natural Scent

 - Moisturizing virgin coconut oil has antibacterial properties that naturally and effectively help neutralize underarm odor

-- Silky organic cornstarch soothes skin and absorbs perspiration
+- Silky organic arrowroot powder soothes skin and absorbs perspiration

 - Baking soda raises the pH making the underarm less friendly to odor causing bacteria